gofaonemotsemme/weather-application/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env.local` file in the root of the project and add your OpenWeatherMap API key:
+    Edit the `.env.local` file in the root of the project and add your OpenWeatherMap API key:
     ```
     OPENWEATHERMAP_API_KEY=YOUR_API_KEY
     ```